danforthcenter/plantcv/docs/apply_mask.md

     - mask - Binary mask image data
     - mask_color - 'white' or 'black'
 - **Context:**
     - Apply a binary image mask over a grayscale or RGB image.
-Useful for seperating plant and background materials.
+Useful for separating plant and background materials.
 - **Example use:**
     - [Use In VIS Tutorial](vis_tutorial.md)
     - [Use In NIR Tutorial](nir_tutorial.md)